Investor Relations

 The Annual Securities Report includes risk factors related to the Group’s business and financial information that may have a significant impact on investors’ decision-making.

-Please note that any forward-looking statements contained in this document are based on the Group’s judgment as of the end of March 2025.
+Please note that any forward-looking statements contained in this document are based on the Group’s judgment as of the end of March 2026.

 The Group manages large volumes of personal data and patient testing information.
 Ensuring data security and compliance with Japan’s Personal Information Protection Act is a top management priority.
 As part of these efforts, SRL, Inc., H.U.
-Frontier, Inc. and Nihon Stery, Inc., and six other Group companies obtained PrivacyMark certification in February 2005.
-Additionally, SRL has acquired the Information Security Management System (ISMS) and ISO/IEC 27001 certifications as part of its security measures for operating clinical laboratory testing systems.
+Frontier, Inc. and Nihon Stery, Inc., and three additional Group companies have obtained Privacy Mark certification.
+Additionally, ISO/IEC 27001(ISMS) certification has been obtained for operations related to clinical laboratory testing systems.

-The Group develops of its own information systems to support operations, strengthening project management, including third-party assessments when necessary.
+The Group develops its own information systems to support operations, strengthening project management, including third-party assessments when necessary.
 However, challenges in securing human resources may delay development, increase costs, or hinder implementation of planned system functions, potentially affecting operational execution and resulting in unrecoverable development costs.

 In Lab Testing and its related Services (LTS) business, quality control is essential to ensure testing accuracy.
 The primary companies involved in LTS regularly participate in quality surveys conducted by organizations, such as the Japan Medical Association, the Japanese Association of Medical Technologists, Japan Registered Clinical Laboratories Association, and other public institutions.
-These efforts are reinforced by internal quality control and external certifications, including those from the Japan Health Enterprise Foundation, College of American Pathologists (CAP), Clinical Laboratory Improvement Amendments (CLIA), and ISO 15189.
-In the LTS business, the Group swiftly identifies and addresses potential errors through diligent root cause analysis and appropriate countermeasures.
-Preventative measures include procedural improvements, automation, and enhanced employee training to elevate the standards and minimize errors.
+These efforts are reinforced by internal quality control and external certifications,

 In the In Vitro Diagnostics (IVD) business, the Group enhances product quality through a dedicated internal quality assurance framework.
 Major IVD group companies hold ISO 13485 certification, the international quality standard for medical devices.